k00ni/from-object-to-icf/README.md

 ### Non-technical

-If you have a non-technical contribution, please go to Gitbooks and start a discussion [here](https://www.gitbook.com/book/k00ni/from-barrier-to-icf/discussions).
+If you have a non-technical contribution, like a comment or want to contribute to the wiki, please go to OSF [here](https://osf.io/dqtjs).
+Participation requires an OSF account though.

 ## Use cases